getbible/Joomla-3-Component/README.md

 Is it easy to change the layout display?
 ---------------------
-* There are style changes you can make in the componet's global settings.
+* There are style changes you can make in the component's global settings.
 * The layout is controlled by templates that you can edit if you like.

 Updates are free!